didx-xyz/hyperledger-indy-splunk/README.md

 | :------------: | :---------------: | :--------------------------------------------------------------|
 |      8     |       1.0.0       | <xyz> |

-## Upgrade

-Remove the app using splunk plugin tool

-    $SPLUNK_HOME/bin/splunk remove app SplunkAppForIndy

-Install the app

-     $SPLUNK_HOME/bin/splunk install app <last package file>

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join [Sovrin Rocketchat](https://chat.sovrin.org) to ask questions and participate in discussions.
+You can also join [DIDx Slack](https://join.slack.com/t/didx-xyz/shared_invite/zt-madh6xua-TzkbEWmqRhhFvag8WUPUxQ) to ask questions and participate in discussions.

 ## Copyright & License